ClimateCompatibleGrowth/BEPMAT/README.md

 # BioMass

-Welcome to the BioMass repository!
+Welcome to the Biomass Mapping Tool repository!
 This project aims to provide researchers with a tool to get biomass potential in any region across the world.

 ## Table of Contents